DuffyFay/BMI-caculation/README.md

 Utilizes printf for neatly formatting the multiplication results.
 Enhances understanding of control structures and console output manipulation in Java.

+## Java Palindrome Checker

+This Java program prompts the user to input a string and then checks if the entered string is a palindrome.
+A palindrome is a word, phrase, number, or other sequences of characters that reads the same forward and backward (ignoring spaces, punctuation, and capitalization).
+If the input string qualifies as a palindrome, the program will print "[input string] is a palindrome", otherwise it will print "[input string] is not a palindrome".

+Features:

+Utilizes a two-pointer approach to compare characters from the beginning and end of the string.
+Efficiently breaks out of the loop as soon as a non-matching character pair is found.
+Simple and easy-to-understand code structure.
+Perfect for beginners trying to understand string manipulations and basic algorithms in Java.

 ## Contributing